Gazoldo degli Ippoliti: Origins and Toponym

-Gazoldo's proximity to an important Roman road, the Via Postumia, suggests the existence, if not exactly of a built-up area - vicus -, at least of a statio - a stopping and changing place for travellrs - in Roman times, although it remains in the realm of conjecture due to the almost complete lack of concrete evidence.
+Gazoldo's proximity to an important Roman road, the Via Postumia, suggests the existence, if not exactly of a built-up area – vicus -, at least of a statio – a stopping and changing place for travellers – in Roman times, although it remains in the realm of conjecture due to the almost complete lack of concrete evidence.

 It is known for certain that Gazoldo and its territory were part of the conquest of Mantua in the 1st century BC.
 In fact, Virgil's lament Mantua vae miserae nimium vicina Cremonae recalls the fate that befell Mantua, which saw part of its best lands apportioned among Augustus' veterans due to the proximity of Cremona, whose territories, confiscated for its demeanor during the Modena War, were insufficient to compensate for the expectations of the numerous assignees.

 Archaeological evidence is also scarce; for example, near Gazoldo, Roman coins have been found, and the only remains and traces of human habitation are concreted in a Roman monry.

 More likely, because it is attested at least etymologically, is the Germanic origin of Gazoldo.

 The etymon, like many other toponyms in the Lombard area, may in fact derive from the Lombard term gahagium in the meaning of "girdled, enclosed forest"; it can be assumed that the term underwent the transformation into gahaio, gagium, and note the corruption of the Germanic term into the Latin godium or gazium.

 Gazzi would thus be enclosed estates, land-girded according to the Lombard land system; the Germanic equivalent of the Roman curtes, consisting not only of woods but also of a complex of lands and waters, forming the economic-legal unit known as "court" or "villa" in the lower Roman empire.

 The termination -olt would be but a corruption of the Latin adjective altum into oltum, so Gazoldo etymologically would mean "high banished forest," an active economic center of self-sufficient production.

-According to Navarrini, the hypothesis of Gazoldo's Germanic origin leads to the assumption of a permanence in the territory of a Lombard ethnic substratum that maintained its customs and traditions, which would explain the land-lord relationship around the 10th-11th centuries.
+According to Navarrini, the hypothesis of Gazoldo's Germanic origin leads to the assumption of a permanence in the territory of a Lombard ethnic substratum that maintained its customs and traditions, which would explain the land-lord relationship around the 10th–11th centuries.